By Nick Langer

 Let me first start by saying every dieting fad or strategy that has ever been created can work.

-In this article I will cover a few of the major diet “fads”, how each fad can be properly executed and the main reasons why people do not see results they want.
+In this article, I will cover a few of the major diet “fads”, how each fad can be properly executed, and the main reasons why people do not see the results they want.
 Let’s start by talking about a few of the most prominent fad diets on the market.

 The Standard Ketogenic Diet

 I am presenting this diet strategy first as this is the most prominent one on the market at this time.
 This diet is a very low-carbohydrate with moderate-protein and high-fat diet.
 It typically contains 70%, 20% protein, and only 10 % carbohydrates.
 (Depending on the person and caloric intake, the protein & carbohydrate content may need to be lowered)

 I specify the Standard Ketogenic diet because there are other forms of the ketogenic diet that are out there but I want to focus on this form specifically as this is the one that I see most commonly used.

 This dieting strategy is very useful when it comes to increasing insulin sensitivity and controlling stress.
 The main issue I see when it comes to keto is that people are not executing this diet correctly.